punit-agarwal/XinFin-Dev-Portal/README.md

 ## Contributing

-Your contributions to the Stellar network will help improve the world’s financial infrastructure, faster.
+Your contributions to the XinFin network will help improve the world’s financial infrastructure, faster.

-We want to make it as easy as possible to contribute changes that help the Stellar network grow and thrive.
+We want to make it as easy as possible to contribute changes that help the XinFin network grow and thrive.
 There are a few guidelines that we ask contributors to follow so that we can merge your changes quickly.
 Please read our [Contribution Guide](https://github.com/xinfinOrg/docs/blob/master/CONTRIBUTING.md) and sign our [Contributor License Agreement].